-The west coast of Barbados offers a boutique, chic and cultural shopping experience all in one.
-From shopping complexes with premium designer brands, to duty free bargains, farmers’ markets, and quaint chattel houses selling local arts and crafts, the west coast (or ‘gold’ coast as it is also known) provides a variety of options for any shopaholic!
+West coast shopping in Barbados offers a boutique, chic, and cultural shopping experience all in one.
+From shopping complexes with premium designer brands to duty-free bargains, farmers’ markets, and quaint chattel houses selling local arts and crafts, the west coast (or ‘gold’ coast as it is also known) provides a variety of options for any shopaholic!

 The best place to start is in Holetown, home to some of the best high-end shopping on the island.

-Located right in the heart of Holetown, Limegrove Lifestyle Centre (www.limegrove.com) provides shoppers the opportunity to purchase some of the world’s leading luxury brands, as well as offers leisure and entertainment facilities like restaurants, cafés, bars, a cinema, art gallery, and spa, just to name a few.
+Located in the heart of Holetown, Limegrove Lifestyle Centre provides shoppers the opportunity to purchase some of the world’s leading luxury brands.
+Limegrove also offers leisure and entertainment facilities like restaurants, cafés, bars, a cinema, an art gallery, and a spa.
 As a result, Limegrove is fast becoming one of the best shopping and lifestyle destinations on the island.

 Built around three distinct and stylish courtyards, Limegrove is a hub of activity for anyone with high-end taste.
 There’s also free Wi-Fi throughout the complex for those keen to stay connected.